 After the ITT is issued, sometimes bidders are invited to a tender briefing.
 Normally bidders can ask questions about the tender or the the specification.
 It might involve viewing a site e.g. for cleaning, security or construction tenders.

-Normally all bidders attend a group session although sometimes pre tender meetings are held on a one-to-one basis.
+Normally, all bidders attend a group session.
+Some are on a one-to-one basis.

 Benefits of Pre Tender Meetings

 Some people consider these as low-priority and a waste of time.
 But if you are invited to pre-tender meetings always make the effort to attend.

 First and foremost, it shows the buyers that that you are taking the tender seriously.

 You get to see the competitors.
 Knowing who you are up against is very useful.
 It helps you shape your proposal and price.